Interpretable ML for High-Frequency Execution

-To our knowledge, our work is the first to study the influence of this variable in fill probability computation.
-Its tuning could lead to a relevant indicator when the traded asset is prone to price manipulation strategies involving punctual liquidity bumps such as spoofing.
-A proper extension of this indicator would be the use of a weighting function that would give more weights to both relevant limits and more recent observations.\\
+To our knowledge, our work is the first to study the influence of this variable on fill probability.
 The number of events $m$ is set to 50.
-The $m$ used here was not chosen in an optimal way and several values must be tested in the context of feature selection.\\
+The window size was chosen in order to obtain smooth monotonic probability functions.
+It would be straightforward to extend this indicator in order to give more weights to both relevant limits and more recent observations.